Daniel Walkowitz

 Daniel J. "Danny" Walkowitz (born 1942) is an American historian who specializes in labor history, urban history, and public history.
 He holds a joint appointment with the Department of History and the Department of Social and Cultural Analysis at New York University.
-He co-founded with Paul Mattingly the Archives and Public History graduate program and directed, from 1989 to 2004, the Metropolitan Studies undergraduate program.
+He co-founded the Archives and Public History graduate program with Paul Mattingly and served as the director of the Metropolitan Studies undergraduate program from 1989 to 2004,.

 According to Barbara Weinstein, NYU's History department chair, Walkowitz's well-celebrated New York City: A Social History course "has been one of the most consistently attractive offerings" by the department.
 It is featured as one of NYU Open Education's courses available for free streaming.
-Another course he offers, Walking New York, is rated by the student newspaper NYU Local as one of the "semester's best classes" college wide.
+Another course he offers, Walking New York, was rated by the student newspaper NYU Local as one of the "semester's best classes" across the college.

 Biography

 Walkowitz received a B.A. in English (1964) and a Ph.D. in History (1972) from the University of Rochester, where he studied under Herbert Gutman.
 He taught at Rutgers–New Brunswick before coming to New York University in 1978.
 His wife, Judith, is a professor of British History at Johns Hopkins University.

 He is affiliated with the American Historical Association, the Organization of American Historians, the National Council on Public History, and the American Studies Association.